-If you offer custom design and development, it’s getting more difficult to compete on the basis of price.
-With popular services like Wix or Squarespace offering business owners an easy and cheap way to build their own website, designers will lose out every time when it comes to initial cost (though long-term could be a different story).
-The same thing goes for the person who says “Why can’t I just buy a $50 WordPress theme?”
+If you offer custom design and development, it’s getting more difficult to compete based on price.
+Popular services like Wix and Squarespace offer business owners an easy and cheap way to build a website.

 Limited Functionality vs. Custom Functionality

-DIY services may offer a specific functionality that a business owner is looking for…or not.
-Wix has been especially good at adding more features that users have come to expect.
+DIY services may offer functionality that a site owner is looking for…or not.
+They’re good at including features that users have come to expect.
 But they don’t offer everything.
 If what they have on hand doesn’t match your needs, you’re out of luck.

-A custom website, on the other hand, doesn’t necessarily run into those types of issues.
-If, for example, a WordPress plugin doesn’t exist for a desired feature, one can be written for it.
-You’ll pay more for this kind of service, but you’re also getting exactly what you want.
+A custom website doesn’t necessarily run into these issues.
+If, for example, a WordPress plugin doesn’t exist for a desired feature, it’s possible to build one.
+You’ll pay more, but you’re also getting exactly what you want.

-Nowhere is this more evident than in ecommerce.
+Nowhere is this more evident than in eCommerce.
 It seems that no matter how “simple” an online shop is supposed to be, there are always quirks.
-Often times this requires writing a custom piece of code or adding a niche plugin.
-That’s what puts the “custom” in a custom site.
+This often requires writing code or adding a niche plugin.
+That’s what puts the “custom” in a custom website.

-Design should be an area where web professionals always have the upper hand.
-The main thing to relate to clients is that a custom website is built around your business and the message you want to get across, rather than simply squeezing your logo into a readymade theme.
-And again, the ability to have something completely unique that matches your specifications is important to many people.
+Design should be an area where web professionals have the upper hand.
+A custom website is built around your business and the message you want to convey.

 Locked In vs. Freedom to Move

-When you’re buying into a DIY service – you’re kind of stuck.
-They’re not going to just let you take your website with you since everything is (most likely) proprietary.
-Closed systems like this do have some advantages, but they’re also a one-way street.
+When buying into a DIY service, you’re usually working within the confines of a walled garden.
+You can’t take your website with you since the platform is proprietary.
+Closed systems do have some advantages, but they’re also a one-way street.

-A custom site using an open source CMS doesn’t lock you in.
-You’re free to host it just about anywhere and, if you ever want to switch to a different platform, someone has most likely crafted a tool to help you import content (if not the design) from the old one.
+A custom site using an open-source CMS won’t lock you in.
+You’re free to host it just about anywhere.
+And there are usually tools available to help you switch to a different platform.

-The point is that a company’s website is too important to be trusted to anyone less than an expert in their field.
+An organization’s website is too important to be trusted by anyone less than an expert.

-Being a web designer is more than just the technical side of things.
-We often build relationships with clients that last for the long-term.
+Web designers often build long-term relationships with clients.
 And we are there to provide expertise, support, and advice.
-Those are things that can’t be easily replicated or replaced.
+Those things can’t be easily replicated or replaced.

-Therefore, it’s an important distinction that should also be a key selling point.
-Just the ability to easily get in touch with a designer is an advantage over large conglomerates.
-It sure beats waiting on hold for a support representative (who may or may not be able to answer your question) or waiting hours (or days) for a support ticket to be resolved.
+It’s an important distinction and a key selling point.
+The ability to easily communicate with a designer is vital.
+It’s also an advantage over large conglomerates.
+It sure beats waiting on hold for a support representative (who may or may not be able to answer your question).

 An Investment in Growth

 When speaking with a potential client, note that building a custom website is a long-term investment.
 It’s something that can evolve and grow along with their business.
-While budget is an understandable constraint, it’s also worth mentioning that you get what you pay for.
+While budget is an understandable constraint, you get what you pay for.

-Frankly, most businesses don’t have the time to put things together by themselves.
-Nor do they have the web design expertise necessary to create something that lives up to its potential.
+Frankly, most organizations don’t have the time to put things together themselves.
+Nor do they have the design or marketing expertise to create something impactful.
 Depending on the tool they use, some end up frustrated by the process and decide to hire a professional.

-The point is that businesspeople that are tasked with doing it all themselves on a limited platform may be taking time away from their true strength – running the business itself.
-That can stall growth and end up negating any initial cost savings.
+Business owners tasked with doing it all themselves on a limited platform may be wasting time.
+It also takes them away from their true strength – running their business.
+That can stall growth and negate any initial cost savings.
 That’s kind of a big deal.

-It’s true that freelancers and small agencies aren’t the only game in town when it comes to web design.
-But we still provide a level of service and expertise that isn’t easily matched elsewhere.
+Indeed, freelancers and small agencies aren’t the only game in town when it comes to web design.
+But we still provide a level of service and expertise that isn’t easily matched.